Tambralinga: Buddhism dominant: 11th–13th centuries

 After the Sujita dynasty's losses in the war against the Chola empire in 1026, Tambralinga was revived by Padmavamsa (ปัทมวงศ์), a noble clan from the north (the exact location is still disputed, either from Lavo or Inthapat Nakhon (possibly Yaśodharapura) or Hanthawaddy).
 The influx of people and monks from Sri Lanka was recorded, which made Buddhism the dominant belief in the kingdom.

 Thai academic Chanchirayuwat Ratchanee proposes that after losing the war to the Chola Empire in 1026, the center of power in the eastern Siam peninsula was shifted from Chaiya to Nakhon Si Thammarat (Ligor) in 1077, according to the information given to the Chinese court by the diplomat sent in 1168.
 The previous king's son was enthroned as the new ruler.
 Gordon Luce speculates that the region was possibly controlled by the Pagan Kingdom from 1060 to 1200, as recorded in the Dhammarajaka inscription, which gives the southern limits of the kingdom to Takwā (Takua Pa), Salankre (Junk Ceylon?, Phuket) and two other places hardly legible, ending with a city with the suffix nakuiw (nagara).
 Meanwhile, D.K.
 Wyatt said Tambralinga was the vassal of the Pagan Kingdom from 1130–1176, with the agreement of the King of Sri Lanka.
 However, this claim remains disputed; Michel Jacq-Hergoualc'h speculated that even the polities in the Mergui-Tenasserim region to the north of the Isthmus of Kra most probably enjoyed the status of independent chiefdoms during the period under consideration.

+Chinese works of the same period describe the polity under the name Deng liu mei (登流眉).
+The Lingwai Daida of 1178 lists it among the countries neighbouring Zhenla and singles out its aromatics as the finest of any land overseas, adding that the agarwood for which Zhenla was known came from there and was more fragrant than any other.
+The Zhu Fan Zhi of 1225 places Deng liu mei west of Zhenla and counts it, with Po si lan, Luo hu (Lavo), San luo and Zhen li fu (Chen Li Fu), among Zhenla's dependent states (屬國).
+An inscription of 1183 on the base of a bronze Buddha image at Chaiya names a ruler of this region as Kamrateng An Maharaja Sri Mat Trailokyaraja Mauli Bhusanavarmadeva.
+Chit Phumisak read Kamrateng An as the Angkorian designation for the governor of a subject city rather than for a sovereign.
+The same style is borne by rulers of Chen Li Fu and Phrip Phri, and whether it marks subordination is disputed; see Chen Li Fu.
+Walailak Songsiri reads it the other way, as a style taken up from the Khorat Plateau and the Tonlé Sap for formal address to the Chinese court, noting that the more than sixty settlements dependent on Chen Li Fu had rulers of their own who did not bear it.